Battle of Towton: Literature

-The Battle of Towton was re-examined by Geoffrey Hill in his poem "Funeral Music" (1968).
+The battle of Towton was re-examined by Geoffrey Hill in his poem "Funeral Music" (1968).
 Hill presents the historical event through the voices of its combatants, looking at the turmoil of the era through their eyes.
 The common soldiers grouse about their physical discomforts and the sacrifices that they had made for the ideas glorified by their leaders.
 They share their superiors' determination to seek the destruction of their opponents, even at the cost of their lives.
-Hill depicts the participants' belief that the event was pre-destined and of utmost importance as a farce; the world went about its business regardless of the Battle of Towton.
+Hill depicts the participants' belief that the event was pre-destined and of utmost importance as a farce; the world went about its business regardless of the battle of Towton.

-An episode in C.J.
-Sansom's historical novel "Sovereign", set in 1541, sixty years after the battle, concerns a Towton farmer appealing to King Henry VIII to be compensated for the time and effort he has to spend on turning over to the Church the skeletons discovered nearly every day on his land.
+An episode in C. J. Sansom's 2006 historical novel Sovereign, set in 1541, eighty years after the battle, concerns a Towton farmer appealing to King Henry VIII to be compensated for the time and effort he has to spend on turning over to the Church the skeletons discovered nearly every day on his land.